pedroelbanquero/nos-carmichael-spell/README.md

 The present document try to probe how rsa is more easy to solve than factorizacion of semiprimes, with the NCS method (nos-carmichael spell)

-The NCS method is a efficient way to calculate the N decimal expansion, for semiprimes
+The NCS method is a efficient way to calculate the N decimal expansion, for semiprimes .

-The NCS method allow you to calculate the sum of factors in a efficient way, without knowing the prime factors, when de semi primes are NCS semiprimes.
+The NCS method allow you to calculate the sum of factors in a efficient way, without knowing the prime factors, when de product of primes are NCS.

 The NCS method improves factorization methods for the most of small numbers and a big percentage of big numbers.